akiaohk/Udacity-Data-Science-Blogspot-project/README.md

 * collections
 ## Project Overview
 The motivation behind the project is to get a better understanding of **Top programming Language in Germany**, as well as study them as a total.
-1.	 *What are most used programming language in Germany??*
+1.	 *What are most used programming language in Germany?*
 2.	 *What are most wanted programming language in in Germany?*
 3.	 *Which occupations were most popular in each year?*

-For this, we are going to use data from Stackoverflow’s 2017 and 2018 Annual Developer Survey.
+For this, we are going to use data from Stackoverflow’s 2017 and 2018 Annual Developer Survey [(by Stackoverflow)](https://insights.stackoverflow.com/survey).
 ## Files in repository
 * **DataScience_blogpost.ipynb**:
 Notebook containing the data analysis.